Meckel’s Scan for Children

 A radiologist usually assesses your child’s scan that same day.
 The radiologist will

-send a report of the scan to your child’s doctor.
-Talk with the doctor about how and
+send a report of the scan to your child’s healthcare provider.
+Talk with the provider

 The scan may show that your child has a Meckel diverticulum.
 If so, your child may

 need surgery to repair it.
-If the scan does not show that your child has a Meckel
+If the scan doesn't show that your child has a Meckel diverticulum,

-diverticulum, the doctor might order more imaging tests such as a CT angiography.
+the provider might order more imaging tests, such as a CT angiography.
+These will

-Meckel scans are not perfect.
+Meckel scans aren't perfect.
 In a few cases, they don’t identify children who actually

 do have a Meckel diverticulum.
 And sometimes they identify children who don't really

 have a Meckel diverticulum.
-In other words, the Meckel scan only give one piece of
+In other words, the Meckel scan only gives 1 piece of

 information that helps guide your child’s diagnosis and treatment.

-Keep all future appointments and follow all of the doctor’s instructions about managing
+Keep all future appointments and follow all of the provider’s instructions about managing

 your child’s condition.